There’s a moment in every engineer’s career when microservices feel like the answer to everything. Mine was around six years ago.

 - shares one database

-- communicates through function calls (not HTTP)
+- communicates through function calls, not HTTP

 You don’t need distributed systems to have good architecture.